 I had no idea just how much time it takes to fix the body of a 50 year old car.
 I thought that getting reproduction sheet metal, and I mean the good stuff, would mean very little body work.
-I mean, after all, they didn’t have to mess with filler and fixing all the little dings that accumulate over the years.
+After all, they didn’t have to mess with filler and fixing all the little dings that accumulate over the years.
 This has been my education in auto body art.

 I was surprised to see just how rough the new metal is.
 They started by sanding the first coat off and showing all of the high and low spots.
 It looks more like a spotted pony than a Mustang at this point.